solidjs/solid-docs-legacy/langs/en/api/api.md

-This delay in first execution is useful because it means an effect defined in a component scope runs after the JSX returned by the component gets added the DOM.
+This delay in first execution is useful because it means an effect defined in a component scope runs after the JSX returned by the component gets added to the DOM.
 In particular, [`ref`](#ref)s will already be set.
 Thus you can use an effect to manipulate the DOM manually, call vanilla JS libraries, or other side effects.